-On Lion and Mountain Lion, CXFS calls the /usr/cluster/libexec/xvmfod daemon at startup.
-XVM uses xvmfod to enable/disable paths to a RAID controller's WWNN by executing the

-/usr/cluster/libexec/xvm_manage_paths binary, which in turn calls mpioutil (1) to do the real work to manage the physical Fibre Channel paths to the LUN. xvmfod should be running on the Mac OS X node at all times while CXFS and XVM are active, if it is not, see "XVM Failover Problems on Lion or Mountain Lion Nodes" on page 97.
+• On Lion, Mountain Lion, Mavericks, and Yosemite, CXFS calls the /usr/cluster/libexec/xvmfod daemon at startup.
+XVM uses xvmfod to enable/disable paths to a RAID controller's WWNN by executing the /usr/cluster/libexec/xvm_manage_paths binary, which in turn calls mpioutil (1) to do the real work to manage the physical Fibre Channel paths to the LUN. xvmfod should be running on the Mac OS X node at all times while CXFS and XVM are active, if it is not, see "XVM Failover Problems on Lion, Mountain Lion, Mavericks, and Yosemite Nodes" on page 97.